-The first International Paraclimbing Competition took place in Russia, Ekaterinburg, within the European Championships-2006.
-Athletes with a visual impairment and with a physical disability from Belarus, Italy, Japan and Russia took part at the competitions.
+The first International Paraclimbing Competition took place in Russia, Ekaterinburg, within the European Championships 2006.
+Athletes with a visual impairment and with a physical disability from Belarus, Italy, Japan and Russia took part in the competitions.

 In 2008, the first IFSC Paraclimbing Cup was organized in Moscow, Russia, within the IFSC Bouldering and Speed World Cup event.
-Athletes with a visual impairment and with a physical disability from Belarus, Italy, Ukraine and Russia took part at the competitions.
+Athletes with a visual impairment and with a physical disability from Belarus, Italy, Ukraine and Russia took part in the competitions.
 The next IFSC Paraclimbing Cup was organized by FASI and Speed Rock Committee in 2009 on the wall of Bissina Dam in Val Daone (ITA).
 Athletes from Hungary, Italy and Russia participated in the competition.
-Asian Paraclimbing Championship 2009 took place in ChunCheon (KOR).
-Athletes from Hong Kong, Indonesia and Korea took part at the competition.
+Asian Paraclimbing Championships 2009 took place in ChunCheon (KOR).
+Athletes from Hong Kong, Indonesia and Korea took part in the competition.

-In 2010, were organized the IFSC Paraclimbing Cup series.
+For the first time in 2010, IFSC Paraclimbing Cup series was organized.
 They took place in Ekaterinburg, (RUS), Val Daone (ITA) and Chiba (JPN).
 Thirty-eight climbers (26 men and 12 women) from Belarus, Italy, Japan, Malaysia, Russia and Spain took part at the competitions.

-The Paraclimbing World Championship takes place every two years, in parallel of the World Championship.
+The Paraclimbing World Championships now takes place every two years, parallel to the World Championships.

 2011-07-18 Arco WCHA – Urco (ESP) on the route